 In 2013, we launched Tin Shed Ventures an internal investment arm to support like-minded, responsible startup companies who use business to solve some of the most intractable environmental problems.
 Tin Shed Ventures’ goal is to show that businesses can be successful while demonstrating a deep commitment to environmental stewardship right from the beginning.

-In addition to renewable energy investments, Tin Shed Ventures seeks out early stage innovations that can reduce Patagonia’s reliance on carbon-intensive practices, such as biobased materials and chemistries used in our garments, or processes that use less energy and water than traditional industrial processes.
-For example, Tin Shed Ventures’ first investment was made into Tersus Solutions to develop a closed-loop industrial washing technology that uses liquid CO2 rather than water to clean and process materials and garments.
+In addition to renewable energy investments, Tin Shed Ventures seeks out early-stage innovations that can reduce Patagonia’s reliance on carbon-intensive practices, such as biobased materials and chemistries used in our garments, or methods that use less energy and water than traditional industrial processes.
+For example, Tin Shed Ventures’ first investment was in Tersus Solutions to develop a closed-loop industrial cleaning technology that uses liquid CO2 rather than water to clean and process materials and garments.
 Tersus’s technology uses approximately 35 percent less energy than traditional washing processes.
-To date, Tersus has saved over 110,000 pounds of greenhouse gas emissions.
+To date, Tersus has prevented more than 110,000 pounds of greenhouse gas emissions.

 Investing in Future Business Leaders

-For the last three years, Patagonia and UC Berkeley’s Haas School of Business have hosted an annual case competition for graduate students from across the U.S., where we asked them to tackle the real-life issues facing Patagonia and our planet.
-Past cases have addressed the quality and environmental concerns of durable water repellent, and how to accelerate the adoption of regenerative organic agricultural practices.
+For the last three years, Patagonia and UC Berkeley’s Haas School of Business have hosted an annual case competition for graduate students from across the US.
+We asked them to tackle the most challenging real-life issues facing Patagonia.
+Past cases have addressed the quality and environmental concerns of durable water repellent, and how to accelerate the adoption of Regenerative Organic agricultural practices.
 In 2018, students examined how Patagonia can reach carbon neutrality by 2025.

-Globally, our employees are engaged in local climate fights: opposing the current push by the Japanese government to bring over 30 new coal-fired power plants on line, stopping deep-water oil drilling in the Great Australian Bight, and resisting the continued development of hydropower on pristine European rivers under the false pretense of renewable electricity.
+Globally, Patagonia employees are engaged in local climate fights: opposing the current push by the Japanese government to bring more than 30 new coal-fired power plants online, stopping deep-water oil drilling in the Great Australian Bight and resisting the continued development of hydropower on pristine European rivers under the false pretense of renewable electricity.

 Patagonia Action Works

-Our employees play a critical role in pushing our company to be responsible leaders in the climate movement, and we make a concerted effort to equip them with the tools they need to lighten their footprint on the job and in their personal lives.
-Throughout the year, we host clinics with nonprofits working on climate issues, provide opportunities for employees to get involved in their local communities and encourage low-impact living through our Bike to Work and Zero-Waste Weeks.
+Our employees play a critical role in pushing our company to be a responsible leader in the climate movement, and we make a concerted effort to equip them with the tools they need to lighten their footprint on the job and in their personal lives.
+Throughout the year, we host events with nonprofits and activists working on climate issues, provide opportunities that empower employees to get involved in local and national issues, and encourage low-impact living through our Bike to Work and Zero-Waste Weeks.

 Sharing Best Practices

 We need everyone in the fight, so we share proprietary information and best practices with other businesses, including direct competitors.
 Our business is a tiny fraction of the global apparel industry, and we know we can’t solve the climate crisis alone.
 We also know we don’t have all the answers.
-Through various organizations, such as the Sustainable Apparel Coalition, Textile Exchange and Organic Cotton Accelerator, we lead where we can, learn where we can’t, collaborate, and partner with those who share our determination to save our home planet.
+Through various organizations—such as the Business for Innovative Climate and Energy Policy network, the Sustainable Apparel Coalition, Textile Exchange and Organic Cotton Accelerator—we lead where we can, learn where we can’t, collaborate and partner with those who share our determination to save our home planet.